fdamstra/OpenTX-Benedikt-Voicepack/README.md

 I need beta (alpha?) testers.
 Please feel free to [create issues on github](https://github.com/fdamstra/OpenTX-Benedikt-Voicepack/issues) if you find issues.
 Please be as specific as possible.
-I'm not a sound guy.
+I'm not a sound guy nor an OpenTX dev.
 I'm just an RC hobbyist like yourself, so be kind.

-### Instructions
-#### Easy Method:
-Download the zip file: [Benedikt_Voicepack_latest.zip](https://raw.githubusercontent.com/fdamstra/OpenTX-Benedikt-Voicepack/master/Benedikt_Voicepack_latest.zip)
-Extract to your Taranis voice card into SOUNDS/en/ (Helpful hint: You may want to backup this directory first, as this will overwrite the files from the default english voicepack)

-#### For the latest and greatest:
-Copy the files from the ["Benedikt Taranis Voicepack" folder (`SOUNDS/en`)](https://github.com/fdamstra/OpenTX-Benedikt-Voicepack/tree/master/Benedikt%20Taranis%20Voicepack) onto your SD card, overwriting files existing files.
-(Helpful hint: If you've made changes, you may want to back up first!).